 Situated action and communication

-Much of our research explores the processes through which human beings are influenced by their immediate worlds – and how they shape them, too.
+We explore the processes through which human beings are influenced by their immediate worlds – and how they shape them.
 From this perspective, ‘things’ in the world – often seen as physical objects – are often deeply social as well.

-Many of our researchers in our Centre for Situated Action and Communication study the implicit and often non-verbal ways in which we engage with other people, and the ways in which these processes influence social understanding, identity, and culture itself.
+Our researchers study the implicit and often non-verbal ways in which we engage with other people, and the ways in which these processes influence social understanding, identity, and culture itself.